tourlast-levin/design-assesment/README.md

 **Secondary Color:** #a0d3fe (light sky blue)

 Feel free to use complementary neutrals, but make sure these core colors and font are the foundation of your design.
 Keep the Tourlast brand voice and identity consistent across your designs.

+## **Presentation & Deadline**

+You should complete your design in **40 minutes to 1 hour**.

+At the end of this time, you are **expected to present your work**.
+During your presentation, please:

+* **Explain your design decisions in detail** – why you chose the layout, colors, typography, and any creative elements.
+* **Show how your design aligns with the Tourlast brand** – demonstrate brand consistency and how it could scale across other materials.
+* **Highlight practical considerations** – print readiness, usability, and any merch mockups.
+* **Share your thought process** – what challenges you faced, alternatives you considered, and why you chose the final approach.

+Have fun with it!
+This is your chance to experiment, explore, and bring the Tourlast brand to life.
+Let your creativity shine.